AKH-cpu/Machine-Learning/README.md

 # Machine-Learning

-The following repository contains the implementation of some Machine Learning algorithms:
+The following repository contains the implementation of some Machine Learning algorithms in R:

 - Algorithm Apriori
 - DBSCAN